lsu-ddem/LSU-Pathways-Main/content/grants/_index.md

 - Micro-Credential flyer accessible version can be found <a href= "https://docs.google.com/document/d/1tZdQkrQUtRuddFwHSADBPSi_gFzULcYwwuYn2sRq1tE"> here</a>.
 <br> -->

-Micro-Credential pamphlet accessible version can be found <a href= "https://docs.google.com/document/d/16Q5nD-VMH2bLAOE7cZ-AEARtQXJe7NWMd3GbucEEXRY"> here</a>.
+ <a href= "https://docs.google.com/document/d/16Q5nD-VMH2bLAOE7cZ-AEARtQXJe7NWMd3GbucEEXRY">Micro-credential pamphlet accessible version</a>

 <br>
 <br>

 Looking for a grant for supplies for your classroom?
-Follow the <a href ="https://www.lsu.edu/caincenter/programs/qsm.php" target ="_blank"> link here </a> for the QSM Grant.
+Follow the <a href ="https://www.lsu.edu/caincenter/programs/qsm.php" target ="_blank"> QSM grant link here</a>.
 Want more tips and tricks for writing classroom grants?
-Please watch <a href="https://youtu.be/1CnIutnGtTE" target="_blank">this video</a> to learn about other classroom supply grant opportunities.
+Please watch this <a href="https://youtu.be/1CnIutnGtTE" target="_blank">grant info session video</a> to learn about other classroom supply grant opportunities.